benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 Think about how many experiments you’ve run in the past year to crack a dataset for sport, or to see if a technique would give you a boost.
 Now think about the experiments you ran to help you find an explanation for a puzzling phenomenon you observed.
 We do a lot of the former.
 We could use a lot more of the latter.
 Simple experiments and simple theorems are the building blocks that help understand complicated larger phenomena.

-## "It feels easier to train a bi-directional LSTM with attention than to compute the SVD of a large matrix". - Chris Re
+## "It seems easier to train a bi-directional LSTM with attention than to compute the SVD of a large matrix". - Chris Re

 For now, most of our mature large scale computational workhorses are variants of gradient descent.
 Imagine the kinds of models and optimization algorithms we could explore if we had commodity large scale linear system solvers or matrix factorization engines.
 We don’t know how to solve this problem yet, but one worth solving.
 We are the group who can solve it.

 Over the years, some of my dearest friends and strongest relationships have emerged from this community.
 My gratitude and love for this group are sincere, and that’s why I’m up here asking us to be rigorous, less alchemical.
 Ben and I are grateful for the award, and the opportunity to have gotten to know many of you.
 And we hope that you’ll join us to grow machine learning beyond alchemy into electricity.

+# Postscript